Adamskoullos/JavaScript-OOP/README.md

 # JavaScript OOP Reference Guide

 ### A resource for junior devs in their transition to mid level
-#### My study covers both the traditional syntax and the newer ES6 and is an ongoing guide that I am building on as I develop deeper levels of practical understanding.
+#### My study covers both the traditional syntax and the newer ES6 and is an ongoing guide that I am building, as I develop deeper levels of practical understanding.
 Click the links below to go straight to the section of interest.

 #### ToC:
 1. **Constructor Functions**